 Your customers will continue to call this former employee, who may have gone to work for your competition.
 Do you think this would cause loss of revenue and loss of customers?
 Yes, it would.

 A more troublesome and issue arises with the loss or theft of a mobile device that contains sensitive personal, financial, information.
 This information can then fall into the wrong hands where the information can be used for nefarious purposes.

 What is the company policy on BYOD?

 A challenging but important task for companies who decide to utilize BYOD.
 Is to develop a policy that defines exactly what sensitive company information needs.
 To be protected and which employee(s) should have access to this information.
 In addition, the company then must educate all employees on these policies and the risks of BYOD to ensure the proper security of data.

 How to Control BYOD?

 Slick Cyber Systems recommends that each company should implement a BYOD policy.
-Then train and advise all staff to the possible implications of BYOD when accessing the business’s network.
+Then train and advise all staff on the possible implications of BYOD when accessing the business’s network.

 For help with determining your companies BYOD policy please contact Slick Cyber Systems at (570) 371-5800 or visiting us at www.slickcybersystems.com for more information.